adammwilson/SpatialAnalysisTutorials/SDM_intro/SDM.md

  1. Extracting species data from an online database
  2. Pre-processing large spatial datasets for analysis
  3. Running a (simple) logistic GLM Species Distribution Model to make a prediction of p(occurrence|environment)
- 4. Writing results to disk as a geotif (for use in GIS, etc.)
+ 4. Writing results to disk